heathgr/s-is-for-store/README.md

 # Core Concepts

-When using S is for Store you'll most likely be doing one of the following:
+When using S is for Store you'll be performing one of the following operations:

-1. Creating a store.
+- Creating a store.
-2. Updating a store.
+- Updating a store.
-3. Handeling changes to a store.
+- Subscribing to a store.
+- Unsubscribing from a store.

 ## Creating a Store